Doris-ant5/CodingChallengeReplay/README.md

 1. Configure the database

 Make sure that you have installed the appropriate database on which the application runs.
-For example, this could be PostgreSQL, MySQL, H2, etc. Configure the database access data based on the provided file in the repository
+For example, this could be PostgreSQL, MySQL, H2, etc. Use the provided file in the repository to configure the database access details:

 - Click here: [_**application.properties EXAMPLE**_](https://github.com/Doris-ant5/CodingChallengeReplay/blob/main/Application.properties%20EXAMPLE/Application.properties%20EXAMPLE)